tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 }
 ```

-CMake will use these "preset" settings to configure each build type for the project.
-Literally, the CMake configuration step will *generate* build files (including [Ninja](https://ninja-build.org/) build scripts), to be invoked by following build and install steps.
+CMake will use these "preset" settings groups to configure each build type for the project.
+Literally, CMake's configuration step will *generate* build files (including [Ninja](https://ninja-build.org/) build scripts), to be invoked by following build and install steps.

-These CMake configurations use settings defined by vcpkg (the `vcpkg.cmake` file in vcpkg's installation root).
-This [link between CMake and vcpkg](https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration) is how the dependency-management system really works: functions like `find_package()` are implemented by vcpkg's CMake files, and those functions invoke `vcpkg` itself to resolve and manage the requested packages.
+Those build files include vcpkg logic through each preset's `CMAKE_TOOLCHAIN_FILE` (the `vcpkg.cmake` file in vcpkg's installation root).
+This [link between CMake and vcpkg](https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration) is how the dependency-management system really works: functions like `find_package()` are implemented in vcpkg's CMake files, and those functions invoke `vcpkg` itself to find and download packages.

 Critically in this project, vcpkg [defines a triplet concept](https://learn.microsoft.com/en-us/vcpkg/concepts/triplets) to collect the host- and target-specific settings needed to cross-compile.
-Although the triplet alone doesn't fully define how code is compiled -- more about this in a moment.
+Although the triplet alone doesn't fully define *how code is compiled* -- more about this in a moment.

-This example has three preset configurations:
+Three configuration presets are defined in this example:

 * "amd64-linux" prepares to build for an AMD64 Linux target, just like the Dev Container itself.
 It uses vcpkg's built-in settings and defaults to select a compiler toolchain targeting the current host system.
 * "amd64-mingw" prepares to build for an AMD64 Windows target.
 This build will require the cross-compiling tools installed by the `g++-mingw-w64-x86-64` apt package in the Dev Container.
 * "arm64-linux-musl" prepares to build for an ARM64 Linux target with the musl libc at runtime (as opposed to GNU's glibc).
 This build will require the cross-compiling tools downloaded from [musl.cc](https://musl.cc/) in the Dev Container.

 Notice that the amd64-mingw and arm64-linux-musl configurations define [VCPKG_OVERLAY_TRIPLETS](https://learn.microsoft.com/en-us/vcpkg/users/examples/overlay-triplets-linux-dynamic) and use custom triplet and toolchain files, instead of vcpkg's built-in files.
-The custom triplet and toolchain files are part of this example project, too.
+When vcpkg is given an Overlay Triplets path, and when the Target Triplet matches a file in that path, vcpkg and CMake will apply build settings in that file.

+This example project must provide those custom triplet and toolchain files, too.
 Create a `custom-triplets` directory, and a file in it named `amd64-mingw.cmake`.
-When vcpkg is given this directory as the Overlay Triplets path, and a matching triplet name, it will use build settings from this file.

 `custom-triplets/amd64-mingw.cmake`
 ```cmake